 The BrowseName of an MTComponentType instance is always the value of the ‘name’ attribute.

-The DataItems Functional Group is a container for the MTConnect Sample and Event DataItems supported by the Component.
+The DataItems Object is a container for the MTConnect Sample and Event DataItems supported by the Component.

-The Conditions Functional Group is a container for the MTConnect Condition DataItems supported by the Component.
+The Conditions Object is a container for the MTConnect Condition DataItems supported by the Component.

 The MTConnect specification defines many standard Components.
 A complete set of TypeDefinitions for the standard components is not provided in this specification in order to avoid transcription errors.
 Instead the following design rules should be followed when creating an Object Node from an MTConnect Component element: